 Email preferences and marketing opt-out

-Available on: All platforms (email preferences are managed at the account level)
+Available on: Mac, Windows, iOS, Android (email preferences are managed at the account level)

-Getting too many emails from Wispr Flow, or unsure which ones you can turn off?
-This guide explains the difference between transactional and marketing emails, and how to opt out of marketing in under a minute.
+Getting too many emails or push notifications from Wispr Flow, or unsure which ones you can turn off?
+This guide explains the difference between transactional and marketing communications, and how to opt out of marketing messages in under a minute.

 Transactional emails

 Transactional emails are triggered by account activity and cannot be turned off.
-They come from @wisprflow.ai and include:
+They come from a wisprflow.ai address and include:

-The main marketing email is the monthly Flow State summary — your personalized dictation stats, including words dictated, words per minute, longest streak, top app, peak day and time, a calendar heatmap, and a rotating insight.
-It's sent to users who dictate at least 500 words in a given month.
+The main marketing email is the Flow State summary — your personalized dictation stats, including words dictated, words per minute, longest streak, top app, peak day and time, a calendar heatmap, and a rotating insight.
+It also includes a global word percentile, and for team members it can include team rank and team size.

 How to opt out

-1. Open any marketing email from Wispr Flow (for example, your monthly Flow State summary).
+Open any marketing email from Wispr Flow (for example, your Flow State summary).

-3. Confirm the unsubscribe on the page that opens.
+Follow the steps on the page that opens.
+Processing may take a short time.

-You'll stop receiving marketing emails immediately.
+You'll stop receiving marketing emails.
 Transactional emails for account, billing, and security activity will continue.

 Domain-wide opt-out (enterprise admins)

-There is no self-serve toggle for domain-wide opt-out today.
+There is no self-serve toggle for domain-wide opt-out today — it's a manual process.
 To suppress marketing emails across your entire domain, contact support with your domain name and admin email.
-Our team coordinates the change with our email provider — allow a few business days for processing.
+Allow a few business days for processing.
+This suppresses future marketing sends scoped to your domain.

-Note: Opt-out — individual or domain-wide — applies only to marketing emails.
+Note: Opt-out — individual or domain-wide — applies only to marketing emails and push notifications.
 Transactional emails for account, billing, and security activity cannot be disabled.

 FAQs